GeneralJerel/GeneralJerel/README.md

 ### 💡 What I Do

-> _"Make it work, Make it Right, Make it Pretty, and scale like a MF"_
+> _"Make it WORK, Make it RIGHT, Make it PRETTY, and scale like a MF"_

 - 🤖 **AI Product Strategy** – Building intelligent products using Agent Development Kit, OpenAI, and cutting-edge AI technologies
 - 🎯 **Prompt Engineering** – Crafting sophisticated AI interactions and agent workflows for startup solutions